A few days after Eric Garner’s killers were not indicted in New York City, a very big Female Lifestyle Empowerment Brand sent an email.

 But I can be moved to take responsibility for the way I have been complicit and the way I have venerated and profited from whiteness in my own business and social media platform.

-And I can ask all of us who are committed culture-makers to connect those dots, too, and undo it in their lives and their businesses.
+And I can ask all of us who are committed culture-makers to connect those dots, too, and undo it in their lives, their social media, and their businesses.

 That’s why I started writing about The Female Lifestyle Empowerment Brand.
 It’s why I won’t shut up about it.